vladigleba/vladigleba.github.io/source/_posts/2014-03-27-deploying-rails-apps-part-4-configuring-nginx.markdown

 }
 ```

-You might have noticed that the first thing we do is tell Nginx to run one worker process (which is generally enough, unless you're serving large amounts of static files).
-If you read part 3, this will sound familiar, because Nginx, just like Unicorn, has a master process managing all the workers, and the workers are the ones responsible for processing requests from clients.
+Nginx has a master process managing all the workers, just like Unicorn, which are responsible for processing requests from clients.
 Unlike Unicorn, Nginx also has a cache loader process that checks and/or populates the cache with metadata, as well a cache manager process that’s responsible for cache expiration.
 Together, they keep Nginx internals running quickly and efficiently.

 # A Bit on Workers